-- 4. The following methods of payment are offered/accepted (the list is not exhaustive): - Direct Debit (the preferred method) - Standing Order - BACS/CHAPS - Via the Internet or Touchtone telephone using a debit or credit card. - Using a bar-coded bill / invoice at any Post Office or Paypoint outlet - At some Council Customer Service/Information Centres by debit or credit card using the relevant account number or invoice number - By post cheques or postal orders - 5.
-For sundry debts, a direct debit should, wherever possible, be set up for the customer in advance of an invoice payable by instalments being raised. - 6.
+- 4. The following methods of payment are offered/accepted (the list is not exhaustive): - Direct Debit (the preferred method) - Cash - Cheque/Postal Order - Debit card - Credit Card - Standing Order - BACS/CHAPS - Via the Internet or Touchtone telephone using a debit or credit card. - Using a bar-coded bill / invoice at any Post Office or Paypoint outlet - At Council Customer Service/Information Centres by debit or credit card using the relevant account number or invoice number. - 5.
+For sundry debts, a direct debit should, wherever possible, be set up for the customer in advance of an invoice being raised. - 6.
 Barcodes should be provided wherever possible on bills and invoices. - 7.
 A de-minimis level will not apply for payments made by debit or credit card. - 8.
 No extra fee will be charged to those customers paying by debit or credit card (the cost of this will be monitored and reviewed annually). - 9.
 Instalment dates for council tax and non-domestic rates are as follows: - Direct Debit: 1st, 15th or 28th of the month commencing in April of any financial year.
-Customers can opt to pay in up to 10 or year in up to 12 instalments.
+Customers can opt to pay in up to 10 or 12 instalments. - Non Direct Debit: 1st of the month commencing in April of any financial year in up to 12 instalments.